-Persian garden style is a unique model of Iranian architecture, that they have invented for making gardens and palaces.
+The Persian garden style is a unique model of Iranian architecture, that they have invented for making gardens and palaces.
 This style of garden with beautiful design and caressing eyes is a symbol of the Iranian deep architecture, history, and culture.
 In Iranian gardens, plants, flowers, running water, and mansions are part of the beauty of this type of garden, which is taken from a masterful and regular design.
 They have created enduring collections throughout history.
 So, this architecture and structure were recorded at the UNESCO World Heritage Site.

 Many researchers consider Pasargadae as the oldest Persian garden.
-This pattern of garden continued after the Achaemenids, and Persian gardens' remnants belong to the Parthian and Sassanid periods have also been discovered.
+This pattern of gardens continued after the Achaemenids, and Persian gardens' remnants belonging to the Parthian and Sassanid periods have also been discovered.
 The oldest document from the Sassanid era is the relief of Khosrow Parviz in the Tagh e Bostan, which almost shows the geometry of the Persian garden.
 Many scholars believe that the Safavid period was the most glorious period of this art.
-During this period, gardens had been using as art to shaping the urban structure and to impress the entire city.
+During this period, gardens had been using as art to shape the urban structure and to impress the entire city.
 During the Qajar period, gardening had developed in Tehran, but it had been dedicated to courtiers.